 **Helpful tips and common mistakes

 This onigiri is not any ordinary onigiri.
-Onigiri is usually prepared with steamed rice and the filling of your choice.
-This egg version uses rice simmered in extra flavorful tonkotsu broth.
+Normally, onigiri is just steamed rice and a simple filling; however, this egg version consists of rice simmered in extra flavorful tonkotsu broth.
 I will admit, I was too lazy to prepare a batch of tonkotsu broth just for this appetizer.
-So instead, I cooked the rice in a shoyu seasoned dashi with chunks of pre-made chashu.
-If you're vegetarian, you can simply omit the chashu and still end up with delicious rice.
+Instead, I cooked the rice in a shoyu seasoned dashi with chunks of pre-made chashu.
+If you're vegetarian, you can omit the chashu and still end up with delicious rice.

 First, make the dashi.
-Dashi is one of the staples in Japanese cooking.
+Dashi is a staple in Japanese cooking.
 It is their equivalent to chicken broth and is used in many, many dishes.
-On the plus side, it only takes 15 minutes to prepare!
-All you need to do is boil konbu, dried seaweed, in a pot of water for 10 minutes.
-Turn it off heat and add bonito flakes, cover and let it sit for another 5 minutes.
+Luckily, it only takes 15 minutes to prepare!
+All you need to do is boil konbu (dried seaweed) in a pot of water for 10 minutes.
+Next, turn off the heat and add bonito flakes.
+Cover the pot and let the broth sit for another 5 minutes.
 Strain, cool, and it's all ready to go.

 Next, make the shoyu.
-Even without preparing the tonkotsu broth, this onigiri requires many steps.
-Keep at it though because it will be so worth it!
-This is the same shoyu tare that I use for my abura soba recipe.
+Even without preparing the tonkotsu broth, this onigiri requires many steps but keep at it because it will be so worth it!
+This shoyu tare is the same one that I use for my abura soba recipe.
 Simmer the ingredients for about 5 minutes and strain.

-Once the shoyu has cooled, add 1 tbsp to 2 cups of dashi.
+Once the shoyu is cool, add 1 tablespoon to 2 cups of dashi.
 Cook the rice in the dashi shoyu mix, adding chopped chashu if desired.
-Once the rice is done, cool slightly.
-You want it to still be warm but not piping hot.
+Cool the rice until it is easy to handle, you want it to still be warm but not piping hot.

-For the eggs, you want them to be the perfect 8-minute egg to have a creamy texture in the onigiri.
+For the eggs, you want them to be the perfect 8-minute egg with a creamy texture in the center.
 My fail-proof method?
-Put the eggs in cold water in a pot.
-Bring to a boil over medium-high heat.
+Put the eggs in cold water in a pot and bring to a boil over medium-high heat.
 Once the water begins to boil, turn off the heat and let the eggs sit for 8 minutes.
 Drain the hot water and immediately place the eggs in an ice bath.
 The ice bath will stop the eggs from continuing to cook and help make the peel come off easier.

 Now comes the fun part, making the onigiri!
-It may not be conventional, but I used a 2 1/2 inch biscuit cutter to help form the onigiri.
-Fill the biscuit cutter with the prepared rice.
-Make a well in the center and lather a small amount of kewpie in the center.
-Gently lay the egg half in the center.
-Remove the biscuit cutter and wrap the onigiri in a thin strip of nori.
-Repeat with the remaining eggs and rice.
+It may not be conventional, but I used a 2 ½ inch biscuit cutter to help form the onigiri.
+Fill the biscuit cutter with the prepared rice and make a well in the center.
+Next, brush on a small amount of kewpie in the center and gently lay half of an egg.
+Finally, remove the biscuit cutter and wrap the onigiri in a thin strip of nori.

-I have to be honest, I did not think these egg onigiri would be as tasty as the ones in Japan.
-In reality, they were better!
+I have to be honest, I did not think these egg onigiri would be as tasty as the ones in Japan but in reality, they were better!
 The fact that they are freshly prepared makes all the difference.
 If the onigiri rests for a few minutes after they are formed, the rice sticks better together.
 My husband and I could not stop "mmming" the whole time we were eating these balls of goodness.
 Success!